R25 e-Scholar Program

 Conference Participation:

-Attendees can choose to travel to a regional or national conference relevant to infectious disease research/Big Data analytics/data science to network, learn, or present their own research.
-Trainees are strongly encouraged to participate in the National Big Data Health Science Conference hosted by the BDHSC in Columbia.
+Stage Two trainees can choose to travel to a regional or national conference relevant to infectious disease research/Big Data analytics/data science to network, learn, or present their own research.
+Trainees are strongly encouraged to participate in the National Big Data Health Science Conference hosted by the BDHSC.

 6-Week Summer Institute

-Trainees will come to the Stage One program, which is a 6-week, full-time, in-person Summer Institute (“summer camp”) at the USC Columbia campus (tentatively May 9 – June 21, 2025).
-The institute will provide curriculum-based training in basic Big Data research for infectious diseases, including the following courses: Introduction to Big Data; Introduction to Social Media Data; Introduction to Geospatial Data; Introduction to Healthcare Administrative Data; Introduction to AI; Big Data Analytics; Public Health Research Design; Infectious Disease Epidemiology; Machine Learning; and Professional Development.
-Course titles and schedules subject to change.
+Stage One of the program consists of the Big Data Analytics Emerging Scholar Summer Institute which is a 6-week, full-time, in-person summer camp held at the USC Columbia campus (tentatively May 9- June 21, 2025).
+The institute will provide curriculum-based training in basic Big Data research for infectious diseases, including the following courses: Introduction to Big Data; Introduction to Social Media Data; Introduction to Geospatial Data; Introduction to Healthcare Administrative Data; Introduction to AI Literacy; Big Data Analytics; Public Health Research Design; Infectious Disease Epidemiology; Machine Learning; and “Jump Start” Professional Development.
+Course titles and schedules are subject to change.

 Example Schedule*